leanprover/LNSym/README.md

 `cosim`: [run under `all`] perform conformance testing.

 `awslc_elf`: perform ELF loading tests for AWS-LC.
-Requires running scripts/top.sh first to build AWS-LC.
+Prerequisites: run scripts/ci_ubuntu_build_awslc.sh to build AWS-LC.

 ### Makefile variables that can be passed in at the command line